The principles of universal design involve making a home easier to live in and can allow older adults to live independently longer.

 The best time to introduce universal features to an existing home is when you are renovating for another reason.
 If you are in this situation, consider the following suggestions:

 The experts say that little things count, too.
-For example, reorganize cupboards to store frequently accessed items between waist and shoulder height, and switch to lever-style handles and faucets to aid in opening doors and turning on water.
+For example, reorganize cupboards to store frequently accessed items between waist and shoulder height.

-Minor changes can have a major impact on the quality of life
+Minor changes can have a major impact on quality of life.

 Assistive devices and home modifications help people to age gracefully and with dignity, because they enable them to do more for themselves.
 By incorporating universal design when planning renovations or building new homes, older adults can enjoy the best of all worlds: convenience, aesthetics, and peace of mind.